Black History Month

 About the Tucson Humanities Festival

 The University of Arizona College of Humanities regularly presents events that encourage public participation in the humanities.
 The Tucson Humanities Festival every fall is organized around a timely and thought-provoking theme that invites you to explore the impact of humanities on our lives.
 The festival carries into the spring with select programming to continue the conversation.
-To subscribe to festival mailing list or view recordings of presentations from the 2022 Tucson Humanities Festival: COMMUNITY, please visit humanitiesfestival.arizona.edu.
+To subscribe to festival mailing list or view recordings of presentations from the 2023 Tucson Humanities Festival: STYLE, please visit humanitiesfestival.arizona.edu.

 Event Supporters